Mary Helen Immordino-Yang

 Expert in the neuroscience of learning, creativity, culture, morality and social interaction.

-Immordino-Yang is the Associate Editor for North America for the award-winning journal Mind, Brain and Education and for the new journal AERA Open.
+Immordino-Yang is Associate Editor for the award-winning journal Mind, Brain and Education and for the new journal AERA Open.
 She is on the editorial boards of the Journal of Experimental Psychology: General and Culture and Brain.
-She was elected to the governing board of the International Mind, Brain and Education Society, and serves on multiple school/university/educational foundation advisory boards, among them Long Trail School (in VT), the Ross School Innovation Lab: Science, Math and Engineering Academy (in NY), the USC Kortschak Center for Learning and Creativity, The Institute for Media and the Developing Child, and the University of New Mexico Family Development Program.
-She serves as a scientific mentor/adviser to several Los Angeles schools/districts.
-In 2012 she launched an NSF-funded collaborative research project with ABC Unified School District, Cerritos College, Rowland Unified School District, and Huntington Park High School.
+She was elected to the governing board of the International Mind, Brain and Education Society, and serves on multiple advisory boards, among them Long Trail School (in VT), the Ross School Innovation Lab: Science, Math and Engineering Academy (in NY), the USC Kortschak Center for Learning and Creativity, The Institute for Media and the Developing Child, and the University of New Mexico Family Development Program.
+She serves as a scientific adviser to several Los Angeles schools/districts.
+In 2012 she launched a 5-year NSF-funded collaborative research project with ABC Unified School District, Cerritos College, Rowland Unified School District, and Huntington Park High School.

 Honors and Awards: